**Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

 🎬 Big-Budget Video Ads: The Champagne Wishes Approach

-For companies with complete pockets, video ad production can turn into a full-blown Hollywood affair.
+For companies with deep pockets, video ad production can turn into a full-blown Hollywood affair.
 Fancy directors, professional actors, exotic locations—these brands aren’t just making ads; they’re making “mini-movies” that could probably win an Oscar.

 🔥 What Big Budgets Get You: